Adding to Rails' log file performance breakdown

 Prior to Rails 3, it was hard to add information to this summary without making a mess of things.
 What was reported on was just hardcoded into Action Controller.
 Things are a lot easier in Rails 3.

-New in Rails 3 is ActiveSupport::Notifications.
+.
 The idea here is to decouple things producing performance data and things consuming them.

 will record how long it took to do the task, and then yield that data to anyone interested (instances of subclasses of ActiveSupport::LogSubscriber).
 Action Controller's process action is wrapped by a call to instrument and one particular subscriber to that is one that writes what Action Controller has been up toto the app's log file.
 If you wanted to analyze your app's data other than by eyeballing the log files you could write your own class that could subscribe to these notifications and do whatever processing you wanted, instead of writing something to parse your log files.